Choose wisely. There is only one correct answer to each question.

 6.

-"HSA-qualified" policies that cover preventive care services are allowed to _______.
+"HSA-qualified" policies must cover preventive care services.